Unity-Resource-Pack/Unity/README.md

 Please note that not all textures have been updated for 1.7.10 nor have they been updated for their latest mod versions.
 I will be adding version notes shortly to hopefully keep things organized.

 #####Mods In Progress
 The following chart displays current mod retexture progress.

-Avoid retexturing these as it will probably be a waste of time. ;)
+Avoid retexturing these as it will probably be a waste of your time.

 | Mod Name            | Status          | Artist          |
 | ------------------  |:-------------:  | :-------------: |